 Samsung Galaxy S8/S8+

 The display on the Galaxy S8 and S8+ possess a QHD+ resolution (1440 x 2960 pixels) packing a 570PPI and 526PPI pixel density respectively.
-Display on both the devices reproduces vivid color tones and features an unusual 18.5:9 aspect ratio.
+On both the devices, The display reproduces vivid color tones and features an unusual 18.5:9 aspect ratio.
 The display on both the devices is immune to scratches and cracks with Gorilla Glass 5.

-Oppo F5, which is renowned for its camera-centric approach is another smartphone to come up with a bezel-less display.
-The device features a 6.0-inch display with the security ensured by Gorilla Glass 5.
+Oppo F5 and Oppo F5 Youth, which are renowned for its camera-centric approach are the next smartphones in the list that come with bezel-less displays.
+The devices feature the 6.0-inch display with the security ensured by Gorilla Glass 5.
 The smartphone has embraced the trendy 18:9 aspect ratio sporting Full-HD+ resolution (1080 x 2160 pixels).
 This configuration results to a pixel density of 402PPI pixel density.
 Although the device possesses a big 6-inch display, the high value of the screen-to-body ratio (78.1%) is what makes the device easy on the hold and on the use.

 Huawei Nova 2i

 Nova 2i is the first smartphone in Nepal to flaunt a quad camera setup (dual cameras on the back and two cameras on the front).
 Not just in terms of photography, the smartphone is remarkable in terms of design.
 The narrow bezels have given spaces for a taller display, which looks impressive in every respect.
 In Huawei Nova 2i, the screen covers 77.3% of the area available on the front section.
 Huawei Nova 2i sports Full-HD+ display and embraces 18:9 aspect ratio.

 Gionee M7 Power